akeneo/pim-api-docs/content/guides/ecommerce-connection/step3-reconcile-PIM-data-with-eCommerce-data.md

 Congratulations!
 Now, you have a good overview of Akeneo PIM data, you need to reconcile the PIM data and your eCommerce solution data.

-Next step, for each of PIM data, you need to ask yourself the following questions:
+Next step, for each piece of PIM data, you need to ask yourself the following questions:

 1. What does your eCommerce solution need from the PIM?
 2. Is this PIM data strictly identical to the eCommerce one? (same type, same structure, same limits)